Trapping License Information

 - Maine residents who are 16 or older, must have a resident trapping license (see resident landowners below).

-Resident landowners, and immediate family members may trap without a license on their own land as long as their license to trap is not under revocation or suspension, if they actually live on that land and the land is used only for agricultural purposes.
-If you trap for beaver, you must have a trapping license.
+- Resident landowners, and immediate family members may trap without a license on their own land as long as their license to trap is not under revocation or suspension, if they currently live on that land and the land is used only for agricultural purposes.

 Note: Nonresidents who are citizens of the U.S. are not allowed to trap beaver unless their home state allows Maine residents to trap beaver.
 A nonresident who isn't a citizen of the U.S. cannot trap in Maine unless it is for beaver AND their province of residency allows Maine residents to trap beaver in that province.